 To understand different examples of stereotypes, you should first define what a stereotype is.
 Any time you grouping races or individuals together and make a judgment about them without knowing them, this is an example of a stereotype.
 Racial remarks, sexual remarks, and gender remarks are the biggest stereotypes.

-One of the more common stereotype examples is stereotypes surrounding those who are Black.
-Saying that all Blacks are good at sports is a stereotype, because it’s grouping the race together to indicate that everyone of that race is a good athlete.
+One of the more common stereotype examples is stereotypes surrounding race.
+For example, saying that all Blacks are good at sports is a stereotype, because it’s grouping the race together to indicate that everyone of that race is a good athlete.

 There are also some common stereotypes of men and women, such as:

 Stereotypes also exist about cultures an countries as a whole.
 Stereotype examples of this sort include the premises that:

 A different type of stereotype also involves grouping of individuals.
 Skaters, Goths, Gangsters, and Preps are a few examples.
 Most of this stereotyping is taking place in schools.
 For example: